 With all that said, this blog isn’t really about me.
 If it was all about me, I would have photos of burgers, steak, tzatziki, and olives all the time.
 Does anyone want that?
 I aim to please.

 I know some people like healthy pumpkin soups.
 It’s not that I don’t like it.
 It’s a really good post-vacation detox soup actually.
+And that color is so bright and happy!
 I don’t know about you, but when I’m in Arizona I get my fill of In-n-Out Burger and Chick-fil-A. Now I’m back to bunny food… AND LOVING EVERY MINUTE OF IT.
 Cough.
 Right.
+Anyhow, I hope you will enjoy this easy pumpkin soup recipe!

 Pumpkin and Cauliflower Soup with Ginger